-The Winter Olympics are traditionally dominated by athletes from countries where winter brings freezing temperatures and snow, but that hasn't stopped a number of athletes from more tropical climates from infiltrating the ranks of the (c)old guard.
-From the Jamaican bobsled team to an Indian luger, here are 10 stories of warm-weather Winter Olympians, including a few who will compete in Vancouver next month.
+The Winter Olympics are traditionally dominated by athletes from countries where winter brings freezing temperatures and snow, but that fact hasn't stopped a number of athletes from more tropical climates from infiltrating the ranks of the (c)old guard.
+From the Jamaican bobsled team to an Indian luger, here are 10 stories of warm-weather Winter Olympians.

 Philip Boit was a middle distance runner with no skiing experience when Nike approached him and one of his countrymen, Henry Bitok, in 1996 with an interesting proposal: move to Finland and train for the 1998 Winter Olympics on the shoe company's dime.
 Nike reportedly paid $200,000 for Boit and Bitok's lodging and a Finnish coach.
 Boit ultimately represented Kenya in Nagano, with Bitok serving as the alternate.
 He finished last in the 10-kilometer classic race, but was involved in one of the more memorable scenes of the 1998 Games.
 Norwegian Bjorn Daehlie won the race and waited 20 minutes for Boit to cross the finish line, greeting him with a hug.
 "Keep up what you're doing," Daehlie told Boit.
 "You're a champion, too."

-"¨Prince Albert II of Monaco competed in bobsled in a record five Winter Olympics from 1988 to 2002 before becoming ruler of Monaco upon the death of his father in 2005.
+Prince Albert II of Monaco competed in bobsled in five Winter Olympics from 1988 to 2002 before becoming ruler of Monaco upon the death of his father in 2005.
 The Prince, who serves on the International Olympic Committee, refused any royal treatment at the Olympics, opting instead to stay in the athletes village each time.
 His brakeman at the Calgary Games in 1988 was a casino croupier.